Jordi El Niño Polla

-Ángel Muñoz García ([ˈaŋxel muˈɲoθ ɣaɾˈθia]; born 11 September 1994), better known by his stage name Jordi "El Niño Polla" (The Dick Boy'"), often shortened to Jordi ENP, is a Spanish pornographic actor, producer and YouTuber who rose to prominence after working with the production company Brazzers.
+Ángel Muñoz García ([ˈaŋxel muˈɲoθ ɣaɾˈθia]; born 11 September 1994), better known as by his stage name Jordi "Polla" ("Jordi 'The Sick Boy'"), often shortened to Jordi ENP, is a spanish pornographic actor, producer, and YouTuber who rose to prominence after working with the production company Brazzers.

-In 2018 and 2019, García received the Pornhub Award for Most Popular Male Performer two consecutive years in a row.
-As of 20 June 2021, his YouTube channel has amassed over 4 million subscribers and 396 million views.
+In 2018-2020, García received the Pornhub Award for Most Popular Male Performer three consecutive years in a row.
+As of October 2025, his YouTube channel has amassed over 4 million subscribers and 430 million views.

 Career

 García first became interested in acting in adult films at the age of 18 after seeing an advertisement for models on the internet.
 After submitting photos of himself, he began acting and producing for the company FaKings in 2013.
 While working for the company, García received the nickname "El Niño Polla" (Spanish for "The Dick Boy") from one of the producers due to his small frame and youthful appearance.

 In March 2016, García was contacted via Twitter about making content for the production company Brazzers.
 After one of his scenes became the company's most watched video of the year, he was offered an exclusive contract.
 In early 2017, Vice News attributed his success among several other young male porn actors who are associated as being part of the rise in MILF pornography.
 That same year, he received an AVN Award nomination for Best Male Newcomer.